xuchen66/sphinx-emdocs/source/serialem-note-work-with-hex-grid.rst

 --------------------

 The compact, regular, sharp (high contrast) and small sized holes in an image of camera view can easily cause error for cross-correlation operation.
 This is because of periodic peals dominating the cross-correlation operation.
+Not only hex, the square shape UltrAuFoil grids also suffer from problem.

 SerialEM has implemented a function to erasing priodic peaks for cross-correlation so real peaks get a chance to standout.

 Here is an image showing cross-correlation peaks without erasing the periodic peaks.
 You can test this from menu Process - Show Cross-corr.
 The helpfile (https://bio3d.colorado.edu/SerialEM/betaHlp/html/menu_process.htm#hid_process_showcrosscorr)